melgenek/melgenek/_posts/2020-07-29-serverless-tapir.md

 This is what `OutputToHttpApiResponse` does in the `valueToResponse` method.
 The implementation requires some lines of code and it can be found [here](https://github.com/melgenek/serverless-tapir/blob/master/lambda/src/main/scala/sttp/tapir/server/httpapi/OutputToHttpApiResponse.scala).

-We put the functionality that is describe into the `toRoute` function.
+We put the functionality that is described in the `toRoute` function.
 The `Route` is a partial function, so we can compose multiple routes into a single one via the `orElse` method.
-If none of the routes match the request, we use the predefined `EmptyRoute` that answers with the 404 response code.
+If none of the routes matches the request, we use the predefined `EmptyRoute` that answers with the 404 response code.

 ```scala
 implicit class RichHttpApiServerEndpoint[I, E, O](endpoint: ServerEndpoint[I, E, O, Nothing, Try]) {